skywodd/skywodd_website_dev/README.md

 ---
 ### Why this repo ?

-This repository will store the lastest development version of my new skywodd website.
+This repository will store the latest development version of my new skywodd website.

 The source code is made to fit MY needs, but you can grab some parts of my code for your own projects.
 (but don't forget the license !)